bhanuka-yd/moleculer-pact/README.md

     });
     it('test: isPrintJobReady', () => {
         provider
-            .upnReceiving('a call to check if print job is done') .withCall({
+            .uponReceiving('a call to check if print job is done') .withCall({
                 action: 'isPrintJobReady',
                 params: {